 - Business Premium - $22/user/month (annual) or $26.40/month with enhanced security

-When comparing costs, Microsoft Bookings appears more expensive than Salesforce Scheduler's $25/user/month add-on at first glance.
+When comparing costs, Microsoft Bookings's pricing seems to be more expensive than Salesforce Scheduler's $25/user/month add-on at first glance.
 However, that's misleading: Salesforce Scheduler requires Enterprise edition licenses starting at $165/user/month on top of the scheduling fee.
 Microsoft's $12.50/user/month includes email, file storage, Office apps, and scheduling in one package.

 User reviews

-Let's look at Acuity Scheduling, which takes a different approach by targeting service-based businesses that need retail-oriented features alongside booking capabilities.
+Now let's have a look at Acuity Scheduling, which takes a different approach by targeting service-based businesses that need retail-oriented features with booking features.
 Unlike Salesforce Scheduler's emphasis on resource management and territories, Acuity focuses on client management, payment processing, and commerce features like subscriptions and gift certificates.
-The platform works particularly well for businesses like salons, coaching practices, and health providers.
+The platform works especially well for businesses like salons, coaching practices, and health providers.

 Key features

 Acuity distinguishes itself through its client-focused approach and retail capabilities.
-While Salesforce Scheduler excels at managing complex resource allocation, Acuity provides tools that service businesses actually use daily: things like subscription packages, automatic rebooking reminders, and gift certificate sales.
-The platform functions as both a scheduler and lightweight CRM, maintaining customer relationships beyond just appointment management.
+While Salesforce Scheduler manages resource allocation, Acuity gets you tools that service businesses actually use daily things like subscription packages, automatic rebooking reminders, and gift certificate sales.
+The platform functions as both a scheduler and simple CRM, maintaining customer relationships beyond just appointment management.

 Acuity vs Salesforce Scheduler